MTstateIntroStats/IntroStatTextbook/docs/17-numerical-one-mean.md

 **General rule: how to perform the normality check.**

-  There is no perfect way to check the normality condition, so instead we use two general rules:
+  There is no perfect way to check the normality condition, so instead we use the following general rules:

 * $\mathbf{n < 30}$: If the sample size $n$ is less than 30
       and there are no clear outliers in the data,